This fast paced course in Design Sketching by professional designer and educator Martijn van de Wiel will get you up and running in no time.

 This fast paced course in Design Sketching will get you up and running in no time.
-I have assembled insights and expertise from 20 years of teaching into this new online program so you can now train this invaluable skill in record time.
+I have assembled insights and expertise from over 20 years of teaching into this online program so you can now train this invaluable skill in record time.
 Watch demo’s, learn theory, practice assignments and improve your technique on the fly.
 Get started today!

 See you in the course,

 “This course offers a feature that is unequivocally paramount to the novice designer: FEEDBACK.
 Definitely a great way to acquire rudimentary skills before committing to an expensive education.” – Tomer

 “I learnt sketching In one month in this course more than 10 years by myself” – Gilberto Salas

 “Excellent course.
 Although I did not spend more than 15 hours in total, my progress was exponential.
 For the first time in my life, I feel like drawing.
 I am an industrial designer and I think it will be very useful for my future.” – Leonardo Martinez

 “It’s amazing that within only 4 weeks I’ve started to see all objects in the world differently.” – Julia Lebedeva

 “It was my first time, when I have had a real teacher.
 I learned a lot, actually every video was valuable knowledge, some of them answered my questions I couldn’t find in books or other materials.” – Jacek